camdecoster/camdecoster.github.io/src/content/blog/how-to-rip-audio-from-dvd.md

 ![puddletag main window](@assets/how-to-rip-audio-from-dvd/images/puddletag.png "puddletag Main Window")

 Start entering all of the proper tag information.
 At a minimum, this should include artist, title, album, track, and artwork.
 After entering a value in one column, you can copy that cell and paste it into all of the cells in the column below.
 To add artwork, select all of the files and right click the cover art graphic, then select _Add Cover_.
-Once you're done with all of that, save everything with Ctrl-S or _File > Save_.
+Once you're done with all of that, save everything with <kbd>Ctrl</kbd>+<kbd>S</kbd> or _File > Save_.
 Congratulations, you've finished the conversion.

 ### Conclusion